 If your Android device is missing, you can remotely locate, ring, wipe, or lock it from a web browser.
-If your device is lost or stolen, contact your Google Apps administrator to find out if they should remotely wipe it.
+If your device is lost or stolen, contact your G Suite administrator to find out if they should remotely wipe it.

 There are two ways to remotely manage your Android device:

 - If the device has the Google Apps Device Policy app installed, you can sign in to your My Devices page.
-Your Google Apps administrator doesn't have access to your My Devices page.
+Your administrator doesn't have access to your My Devices page.

 You can only manage your device if it's turned on and connected to a network.
 For example, you can’t manage your device if it's in airplane mode.

-- Using your Google Apps account information, sign in to your My Devices page.
+- Using your G Suite account information, sign in to your My Devices page.